23rd January 2023

 Explore:

-• how existing legislation in these countries should be amended to comply with regional and international human rights standards and explains how current legislation could be interpreted to ensure better access to justice for victims/survivors now.
+• How existing legislation in these countries should be amended to comply with regional and international human rights standards, and explain how current legislation could be interpreted to ensure better access to justice for victims/survivors now.

 Explore more resources